vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 vrata soh as chewing tāmbūla, two days ocoupies much space anoisting with oil 49; adhi- in Dharmajāstra works 62; kārin for V, 51-08; Apother extravagant praise of the effi vrata should not be begun till caoy of y, for weaning away the first is finished 121; V. common people from Buddhism called Kṣurapari 25; circum- 46 ; flesh to be excluded in 41 ; stanoes that do not break a flowers, fragrant substances, vrata 48-49; classification of, incense, the food to be offered into three ( bodily, mental, to deities in, 37-38; food to vocal) or based on the period be given not only to brāhmaṇas taken 56 ; comprehends many but also to the blind, the poor items such as bath, sandhyā, and helpless 39-40; food pro sankalpay homa, pūjā, fast, per or improper for subsistence feeding of brāhmaṇas, maidens in 41-42; for completion of and the poor, gifts and obser- vrata, performer should donate vances of rules of conduct 31 ; gold and cows, but if one has death in the midst of perform- nothing, the words of a brāh ing V, does not deprive perfor- mapa that vrata is completed mer of merit 48; derivation are enough 121; general rule and meaning of, according to that Saṅkalpa of a vrata to be St. Petersburg dictionary from made in the morning 32; root Vr. "to choose' l; deriva- giving up vrata through oare tion of and meaning of acc. to lessness or other cause except Max-Moller from Vļ. to death, entails dire consequen proteot, 1 acc. to Whitney oes 47-48; goda, sages, sid from yft' to proceed, 1; v. aco. dhas attained highest perfeo. to Prof. Apte from 'vrt' 2, 4; tion by V. 56; how to set V. 200. to author from vs (to abort & vrata 81; if no sai. choose) 3, 4; desoribed in kalpa made about v. performer Pariṇas but did not occupy a loses half the merit 82; im bigh place in ancient smrtis 43; mense literature on 57-58; in difference between Vedic saori- all vratas the pāraṇā is in the fices and V, 48; difficult to morning 121 ; in the medieval demarcate y, and utsava 67; 1 sense existed from before Ap. different definitions of, in Dh, S. and the dramas of Kali Sanskrit works, such as sābara- daga 46; V. In the Rgveda bhāṣya, Medhātitbi, Mitākṣarā, pp. 1-21; in Vedic literature, Raghupandaṇa 28-31 ; emplo- sūtras and Sustis 22–29; is yed with verbs of motion like the one supreme observance 'j' to and 'oar' 6-7; exact for man and other observances determination as to the day on

-do not oome up even to one which & tithivrata is to be per- sixteenth part of what yrata formed when tithi extends over yields, 56 ; largest gamber of,
+do not oome up even to one which & tithivrata is to be per- sixteenth part of what vrata formed when tithi extends over yields, 56 ; largest gamber of,

 350